11 Dead, 51 Hospitalised In China Building Fire: State Media - UrduPoint

 11 Dead, 51 Hospitalised In China Building Fire: State Media

-Beijing, (APP - UrduPoint / Pakistan Point News - 16th Nov, 2023) Eleven people have died and 51 have been sent to hospital after a fire at a building in northern China's Shanxi province on Thursday, state media said.
+Beijing, (APP - UrduPoint / Pakistan Point News - 16th Nov, 2023) Eleven people have died and 51 have been sent to hospital after a fire tore through a building in northern China's Shanxi province on Thursday, state media said.

+The fire started at a four-floor building belonging to the Yongju coal company in Lishi District, Luliang City, Shanxi Province at around 6:50 am (2250 GMT on Wednesday), state media said, citing local authorities.

 "Eleven people have been confirmed dead and the specific number of casualties is still being counted," state broadcaster CCTV said.